 “Add-On Activities” are not included in the cost of your program and must be paid for separately.
 Add-on activities are rare, but include things like skydiving, bungee jumping, or weekend side-trips.
 Not every program has add-on activities.

 For more information, email email@example.com

 Yes.
-All flights between the Dominican Republic and the USA will have a flight leader starting in New York.
-Return flights to the USA will also have a flight leader as far as New York.
-Flights from the Dominican Republic to Costa Rica or Peru will not be escorted.
+All flights between the Dominican Republic and the USA will have a flight leader starting in Miami.
+Return flights to the USA will also have a flight leader as far as Miami.
+Flights from the Dominican Republic to Costa Rica, Cuba, or Peru will not be escorted.

-During this trip, students will visit the provinces of Santo Domingo, Duarte, La Vega, San Pedro de Macoris, and La Romana.
+During this trip, students will visit the provinces of Santo Domingo, Duarte, La Vega, San Pedro de Macoris, La Romana, and Omit Duarte.